-Paralysis of the vocal cord is defined as a vocal fold that is not able to move.
+Paralysis of the vocal cord is defined as a vocal cord that is not able to move.
 In most cases, the vocal cords vibrate and make sounds by moving from an open position to a closed position.
-When one of the folds is not able to move into the closed position, this is vocal cord paralysis.
+When one of the cords is not able to move into the closed position, this is vocal cord paralysis.
 The condition prevents the vocal cords from moving toward each other and causes symptoms such as a hoarse voice and difficulty with swallowing.

 Causes of Vocal Cord Paralysis